james113001/homeworkmachine/README.md

-# 🦜🔗 Langchain - Quickstart App

-Build your first LLM powered app with Langchain and Streamlit.
+LLM powered math solver for the AIMO Kaggle Competition with Langchain.

 ## Overview of the App